This guidance is based on what is currently known about the transmission of coronavirus disease 2019 (COVID-19).

 CDPH does not recommend that the general public routinely use PPE to prevent respiratory illness, including COVID-19.
 Instead, CDPH recommends that we take precautionary measures such as:

-During this time of PPE shortages, we all need to do our part to conserve and use PPE appropriately so that it is available where it is most needed - for healthcare workers and other caregivers so that they can safely take care of you and your loved ones.
+During this time of PPE shortages, we all need to do our part to conserve and use PPE appropriately so that it is available where it is most needed - for healthcare workers, first responders, social service workers, and other caregivers so that they can safely take care of you and your loved ones.